Use Arbor’s Summative Tracking to record assessment results at key points throughout the year to measure student's overall knowledge and progress.

 On the next page, select the groups of students you would like to include in the assessment, how often the assessment will be taken, and add any courses to be linked.
 Then click Add assessment(s).

-Once assessments have been added to your policy, you can click an assessment on the Assessment Policy > Manage Assessments page to see and edit the information about an Assessment, or to complete setup.
+Once assessments have been added to your policy, you can click an assessment on the Annual Policy > Manage Assessments page to see and edit the information about an Assessment.